Iterative Cut-Based PWA Approximation of Multi-Dimensional Nonlinear Systems: Results and Discussion

 \subsection{Case Study}

 To illustrate our cut-based PWA approximation approach, consider the system

 with a 2-dimensional domain

 to be able to display the function and the subregions.
-We approximate the nonlinear function Using Algorithm~\ref{alg:pwa} by selecting the stopping criterion

-and imposing the continuity constraint in (\ref{eq:lowlevelc}).
+We approximate the nonlinear function using Algorithm~\ref{alg:pwa} by selecting the stopping criterion $\text{tol}_{\rm{err}} = 5\%$ and imposing the continuity constraint in (\ref{eq:lowlevelc}).
 The algorithm reaches the stopping criterion with $\nc=8$ cuts by partitioning the domain into $P=16$ subregions.
 Figure~\ref{fig:case} shows the resulting PWA approximation, region set, and the cutting hyperplanes.